Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

-How Dare You!
+How DARE You!

 What is Righteous Indignation?

-Anger is justified when it’s righteous.
+Anger is acceptable when it’s righteous.

 What Causes Righteous Indignation?

 A person’s beliefs govern righteous indignation, but not everyone believes the same things.
+Our righteous indignation clouds our judgment, limiting our ability to understand other perspectives.

-What is an Example of Righteous Indignation?
+Example of Righteous Indignation

 Examples of righteous indignation abound, and they aren’t all bad.
 Righteous indignation can be a powerful motivator, but it can also create an atmosphere of “us” versus “them,” forcing us into teams of those who are angry about one issue versus another.

-Righteous Indignation To Change the World
+Righteous Indignation Changed the World

 Righteous Indignation Used for Oppression